arrow_back

 The table below defines and summarizes how HHAs perform across all seven measures:

 Timely Initiation of Care Percentage of home health quality episodes in which the start or resumption of care date was on the physician-ordered SOC/ROC date (if provided), otherwise was within 2 days of the referral date or inpatient discharge date, whichever is later.
-94.05% 9.56 percentage points (pp) 10.17%
+94% 10 percentage points (%)

 Improvement in Ambulation - Locomotion Percentage of home health quality episodes during which the patient improved in ability to ambulate.
-83.08% 14.75 pp 17.76%
+83% 15%

 Improvement in Bed Transferring Percentage of home health quality episodes during which the patient improved in ability to get in and out of bed.
-82.9% 15.73 pp 18.98%
+83% 16%

 Improvement in Bathing Percentage of home health quality episodes during which the patient got better at bathing self.
-85.44% 14.71 pp 17.22%
+85% 15%

 Improvement in Dyspnea Percentage of home health quality episodes during which the patient became less short of breath or dyspneic.
-84.25% 17.35 pp 20.60%
+84% 17%

 Improvement in Management of Oral Medications Percentage of home health quality episodes during which the patient improved in ability to take their medicines correctly (by mouth).
-80.85% 17.05 pp 21.09%
+81% 17%

 Home Health Within-Stay Potentially Preventable Hospitalization Home health agency-level rate of risk-adjusted potentially preventable hospitalization (PPH) or potentially preventable observation stays (PPOBS) that occur within a home health stay for all eligible stays.
-10.89% 3.12 pp 28.62%
+11% 3%

 Source: Centers for Medicare & Medicaid Services.
 “Home Health Care Agencies.”
 January 14, 2026; “Home Health Quality Measures – Outcomes.”
 2025 [Table generated from internal analysis]

-The Timely Initiation of Care metric underscores that HHAs have reached a process-improvement ceiling.
-With an average on-time rate of 94%, a typical HHA is already operating at its peak timeliness.
-Further improvements will likely yield diminishing returns.
+The Timely Initiation of Care metric underscores that HHAs have reached a process-improvement ceiling: With an average on-time rate of 94%, a typical HHA is already operating at peak timeliness.
+Further improvements may not deliver better outcomes or financial results.

 HHAs must find new areas to differentiate and improve patient outcomes.
 Looking further down this table illuminates what alternative strategies might look like.

-Clinical innovation drives simultaneous improvements across functional measures
+Clinical innovation drives meaningful improvements across functional measures

 These three functional measures likely respond to the same clinical interventions, including physical and occupational therapy, in-home environmental modifications, and durable medical equipment and supplies that promote physical independence.